 Religious Education at St John the Baptist C of E Primary School is provided for all pupils and is taught by teaching staff.

-The majority of Christianity is taught using the resource Understanding Christianity whilst the other units of work are taught from the Leicester City locally agreed syllabus ‘Harmony and Diversity’.
-Thematic units enable pupils to make comparisons between different world faiths and non-religious world views.
-An overview of the units of study and the religions and world views taught is in the curriculum section of the website.
+The majority of Christianity is taught using the resource Understanding Christianity whilst the other units of work are taught from the Leicestershire local agreed syllabus.
+An overview of the units of study and the religions and world views taught is in this section of the website.

 The RE curriculum meets the requirements set out in the Church of England ‘Statement of Entitlement for RE’.